 Gang — there is no clear winner in this category.
 All of the strollers reviewed below have legitimate pros and cons, so you should choose based on your specific needs…

-Double Umbrella Stroller Lineup
+Double Umbrella Stroller for Babies and Toddlers: The Lineup

 1. Delta Children LX Double Umbrella — No Frills Budget Pick

 Weight: 18.3 pounds

 The Delta Double Umbrella is an excellent, uber-lightweight, cheapie double umbrella.
 Parents love it for exactly what it is: a no-frills, affordable, easy-to-fold, easy-to-drive, compact double.
 It’s cheap, but gets the job done.
 You won’t cry if the airline loses or damages it.

 Each seat holds up to 35 pounds and does recline, although not very far.
 It’s a nice ride, but maneuverability declines as the children get heavier.
 The Delta Double folds up quickly and easily and has decent storage space (for an umbrella, at least).
 It also has 5-point harnesses (compared to just 3 of the Kolcraft, below), so it’s good for those squirmy worms.
 It comes with sun canopies, but they’re very skimpy.
 There’s even an (apt-to-fall-off) cup holder!
 Also, the handlebars are short and don’t extend, so normal to tall parents might be slouching over to push it.

 For the price (it’s cheaper to buy this stroller for a trip than to rent one daily at a park), you can’t complain.
 Yep, even tall people agree: all things considered, this stroller is definitely worth owning, even if only for a very short period of time or a specific trip.
 Note that it meets Disney size requirements.

 Technically, this is the ONLY double stroller you’re allowed to check on American Airlines (under 20 lbs – what?) (yes, they do weigh it at the gate!!!)